Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: Matter creation

 \section{Matter creation}

+Whereas the previous section formulated an idealized setup based on adiabatic local equilibrium ($dS_m=0$), gravitationally induced particle creation violates this condition in an essential way.
+The region enclosed by the apparent horizon must now be treated as an open thermodynamic system undergoing irreversible processes; we must therefore adopt a generalized Clausius relation that incorporates internal entropy production, $d_{i}S>0$ \cite{1989}.
 Once particle production is allowed, the number of particles is no longer conserved, even within a comoving volume.
 The fluid must therefore be characterized using the formalism of irreversible thermodynamics \cite{eling2006non, maartens}.
-Locally, we consider that macroscopic dynamics allows deviations from the local equilibrium pressure as a result of the contribution from the {\it creation pressure} $p_{c}$,
+Locally, we consider that macroscopic dynamics allow deviations from the local equilibrium pressure as a result of the contribution from the {\it creation pressure} $p_{c}$, then